raspberrypilearning/grow-a-tree/en/step_2.md

 If you have a Scratch account you can make a copy by clicking **Remix**.

-Because this project uses the computer's camera you can only see it working as a Scratch project.
+Because this project uses the computer's camera you can only experience it working from with Scratch.

 Choose one of the above links to access the Scratch project Grow a tree.
 When you get there, click the green flag to play the game.
 The project works best in full screen mode.